 Mr. Mead joined efforts with Mr. Lietze to develop the lance and arrow-leaved varieties.
 They did this by crossing standard varieties, which bore heart-shaped leaves, with several narrow-leafed varieties.
 This cross brought out the best of both parent plants.
 A combination of bright colors and unusual patterns added a whole new dimension when imposed upon a smaller and differently shaped palette.

 Leaf shape was not the only thing different about these intriguing crosses.
 The new, lance or arrow-leaved varieties were also smaller than standard Caladiums, so they found a use in a wider variety of settings.
-These dwarf varieties made good choices for planting in pots, containers or window boxes.
+These dwarf varieties made good choices for planting in pots, containers or window box planter.

 A number of botanists and plant enthusiasts built on the work of the early hybridizers in the first decade or so of the 20th century.
 Most notable of these was a gentleman named Richard Hoffman who created some very popular varieties, such as: